-More laughter, while Angie just beamed and looked very pleased with herself, which led to series of increasingly sarcastic sounding compliments about her box.
+More laughter, while Angie just beamed and looked very pleased with herself, which led to series of increasingly sarcastic compliments about her box.

 It quickly became apparent to me and several others that the people laughing the hardest were thinking about the Urban Dictionary definition of Box, which was around at least as far back as my high school days in the 1970’s, while Angie was only referring to the cube-shaped wooden container pictured above.